 When check_certificate_expiration is enabled, these settings raise a warning or critical alert when the SSL certificate is within the specified number of days from expiration.

 When check_certificate_expiration is enabled, this setting specifies the hostname of the service to connect to and it also overrides the host to match with if check_hostname is enabled.

 If set to true the check log a warning if the checked url hostname is different than the SSL certificate hostname.

-If set, the check will bypass proxy settings and attempt to reach the check url directly.
+If set, the check bypasses proxy settings and attempt to reach the check url directly.
 This defaults to false.
-This integration’s proxy settings will default to the proxy settings defined in the datadog.yaml configuration file if this is not set.
+This integration’s proxy settings default to the proxy settings defined in the datadog.yaml configuration file if this is not set.

 This setting allows the service check to follow HTTP redirects and defaults to true.

 The response time of an HTTP request to a given url, tagged by url, e.g. 'url:http://example.com'.
 Shown as second

 Whether the check can connect, 1 if true, 0 otherwise.
 Tagged by url, e.g. 'url:http://example.com'.

 Whether the check failed to connect, 1 if true, 0 otherwise.
 Tagged by url, e.g. 'url:http://example.com'.